bruhtus/basic-python/README.md

 json_file = json.dums(dictionary, indent=4) #indent could be 2, 4, 8, and so on.
 It can beautifies the json.
 ```

-> CSV stands for Comma Separated Values.
-CSV is a simple file format used to store tabular data, such as a spreadsheet or database.

-> XML is another structured data format which looks like HTML.

-For more info about XML, you can check [here](https://docs.python.org/2/library/xml.etree.elementtree.html).

 ---

 ### PIP